Sanchochx/coffee_bros/README.md

 - **Collect Golden Arepa**: 200 points

 ### Power-Ups
-- **Golden Arepa**: Grants Sancho the ability to shoot lasers for a limited time (indicated by golden color and timer)
+- **Colombian Arepa**: A traditional Colombian grilled corn cake that grants Sancho the ability to shoot lasers for a limited time (indicated by golden glow and timer).
+Features authentic arepa design with grill marks and corn texture.

 ### Lives System
 - Start with 3 hearts